Scott Sinclair: England U21s

 On 12 November 2010, Sinclair was called up for the England under-21s for their friendly against the German under-21s.
 He earned his first cap playing in this friendly where England lost 2–0.
 In May 2011, Sinclair was named in the England squad for the European Under-21 Championship.

 John Barnes, the former Jamaica coach, tried to convince Sinclair to play for the Jamaica senior team.

 Great Britain Olympic football team

 On 2 July 2012, Sinclair was named in Stuart Pearce's 18-man squad for the 2012 Summer Olympics.
 He scored the second goal in Team GB's second game of the tournament, against the United Arab Emirates.

 Personal life

 Sinclair's brother Martin has cerebral palsy, and was selected in the Great Britain Cerebral Palsy football team for the 2012 Summer Paralympics.
 His younger brother Jake is also a footballer and plays for Mangotsfield United.

 Sinclair became engaged to actress Helen Flanagan on 31 May 2018.
 They have two daughters, and one son.
-They split in July 2022.
+Their relationship ended in July 2022.